Funding for community groups and organisations

 The National Dementia Helpline is a free telephone service that provides information and advice to people living with dementia and their carers.
 The helpline also offers support to people concerned about changes in memory and thinking ability and people who work in health and aged care.

-For more information, visit Dementia Australia or call the helpline on 1800 100 500 during business hours.
+Visit the Dementia Australia website to use the National Dementia Helpline Live Chat service, or call the helpline on 1800 100 500 during business hours.

 Rural Women's Network

-The Rural Women’s Network is a statewide body that reflects and improves how we listen to regional, rural and remote women, linking them to information and services as well as creating opportunities that build personal and business resilience and strengthen regional, rural and remote communities.
+The Rural Women’s Network (RWN) is a statewide body that reflects and improves how we listen to regional, rural and remote women.
+The RWN links women to information and services as well as creating opportunities that build personal and business resilience, helping to strengthen regional, rural and remote communities.
+To learn more go to the Rural Women's Resource page.

 AIDS Council of New South Wales (ACON)